auyer/rcpassos.me/posts/linux-kernel-build-environmenty/index.md

 ---

-# Getting the Kernel Source Code
+# Accessing the Kernel Source Code

 The next step is to get the kernel source code.
-If you are used to the GitHub experience, this is going to be a bit different. in GitHub, it is common to have a single repository for a project.
+If you are used to the GitHub/GitLab/BitBucket experience, this is going to be a bit different.
+In these sites, it is common to have a single **repository** for a project.
-Inside contributors create branches in the same repository, and merge these changes to the main branch with pull requests.
+Inside contributors create **branches** in the same repository, and merge these changes to the main branch with pull requests.
-Outside contributors fork the repository, make changes in their fork, and create pull requests to the main repository.
+Outside contributors **fork** the repository, make changes in their fork, and create pull requests to the main repository.

-For the Linux Kernel, the structure is more similar to the second case.
+For the Linux Kernel, the process is a bit different.
+The codebase is so large and complex, that there are multiple levels of maintainers, that create a chain of trust.
-There are several repositories (also known as trees) where the kernel is developed, and contributors send patches to the maintainers.
+There are several repositories (also known as trees) for different subsystems.
+Each tree might have different branches, depending on the development stage.
+Developers will usually clone a tree for a specific subsystem, and send patches to the maintainer of that tree.
 The maintainers review the patches, and if they are good, they are merged into the their repository.
+Thee patches eventually make their way to the mainline tree, where Linus Torvalds will review them and merge them into what will be the next release.
 I will not cover how these patches are sent and reviewed in this post, but I will show how to get the source code and build it.

-The tree I chose to clone is the one maintained by Linus Torvalds, the creator of the Linux Kernel.
+I chose to clone two trees.
+The Torvalds (mainline), and the BPF tree (where the BPF subsystem is developed).
-This is also known as the mainline tree, and it is where the Official Linux Releases come from.
-The repository is hosted at [git.kernel.org](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git).
-Also in this website, you can find the other trees, like the stable tree, the linux-next tree and many others.
+Both repositories are hosted at [git.kernel.org](https://git.kernel.org/), where you can find most trees, like the stable tree, the linux-next tree and many others.

 The next command will clone the kernel source code into the `linux` folder.
-It might take a, because the kernel source code is quite large.
+It might take a while, because the kernel source code is quite large.

 ```bash
 git clone git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git
 cd linux
 ```

+You can clone only the last commit of the repository with the `--depth 1` option.
+But I dont do it, because it is usefull to have the full history of the code.
+For instance, you can use the `git blame <file>` command to see who wrote a specific line of code, and when it was written.
+Or what I usually do, use the `git log <file>` command to see the history of a specific file.
+It helps me to understand what was changed, and why.

 > ⚠️ **Attention**: In the previous steps I used a variable `ARCH` to store the architecture name and make it easy to reuse the commands for both architectures.
 > But when building the kernel, the arch name for amd64 is `x86_64`, and for arm64 is `arm64`.